bar-alex/CodeNation-MasterCourse--expressREST-API/README.md

 - GET /users        (requires token in 'Authorization' header) will return a list of all users
 - GET /users/admin  (requires admin token) will return a list of all admin users

+- GET /user/*userName* with header:token will return the user's details (except password) if the token belongs to him or to an admin
 - PUT /user/*userName* with {email, password} and header:token will update the specified user details if the token belongs to him or an admin
 - DELETE /user/*userName* with header:token will delete the user if the token belongs to him or to an admin